Recently, I received an email from a relatively new retail Forex trader. It went:

 Or, You Can Try A Shortcut

 Alternatively, you can try to shortcut the process by learning to trade from someone else.
 Of course, I’m biased about this since I’ve created my own Forex trading course.
 But again, don’t just take what anyone says as gospel.
-Try it out, and see if it works for you.
-This is why I offer a 30-day full money-back guarantee.
-How many legitimate trading courses do that?
+Check out the page, and see if what I say makes sense.

 This Is A Journey, Not An Event